 One Unified Program

-The HawaiianMiles program is set to be fully merged into Mileage Plan.
-Members will operate under a single loyalty program with one mileage balance and one status.
+The HawaiianMiles program is fully merged into Atmos Rewards.
+All members now operate under a single loyalty program.

 Late 2025 / Early 2026 (Expected)